 When that occurs and price is higher or lower than what it was when the market closed, it is referred to as a market gap.
-Price can gap up or gap down due to any economic data released during market close and the price has to reflect that when the market opens Sunday.
+Price can gap up or gap down based on any economic data released during market close and the price has to reflect that when the market opens Sunday.

-That can be anything from transactions still occurring, importing and exporting, news released, etc. Let’s say EUR/USD closed at 1.22400 on Friday and when the market opened Sunday, price was at 1.22140 creating a gap down.
-Major news that negatively impacted the Euro may have dropped or major positive news impacting the USD dropped during the weekend.
+That can be anything from transactions still occurring, imports and exports, news released, etc. Let’s say EUR/USD closed at 1.22400 on Friday, and when the market opened Sunday, price was at 1.22140, creating a gap down.
+Major news that negatively impacted the Euro may have dropped, or major positive news impacting the USD dropped during the weekend.

 Some traders trade gaps by looking for profits from the fill of the gap.
 Keep in mind that price will fill these gaps but it does not have to happen within that hour, day, or week.

-In the illustration below, you can see price gaped down from where it closed Friday.
+In the illustration below, you can see price gapped down from where it closed Friday.
 Eventually, price came back up to fill in the gap.